 WSDOT completed a Project Delivery Method Selection ("PDMS") Checklist on 1/3/2024.
 Section 5.3, Appendix B.2.
-The PDMS Checklist notes the following rationale for selecting design-bid-build; however, the criteria for this project was quite close.
-1065 points for DBB and 966 points for DB.
+The PDMS Checklist notes the following rationale for selecting DBB; however, the criteria for this project were quite close: 1065 points for DBB and 966 points for DB.

-Schedule:

-- o The goal of meeting a specific completion date of 2030 weighed in favor of DB. - The goal of timely and effective engagement with the community prior to final design weighed in favor of DBB. - The goal of resource availability weighed in favor of DB.

-Cost/Funding

-- The goal of minimizing project cost without impacting expected community outcomes weighed in favor of DBB. - o The goal of completing the project on budget was tied between DB and DBB. - The goal of meeting third party (Avista, City of Spokane) requirements with possible impacts in design and construction weighed in favor of DBB - The goal of obligating the funds sooner weighed in favor of DB.

-Standards:

-- The goal of meeting or exceeding project quality/scope requirements utilizing opportunities for innovation weighed in favor of DB. - The goal of the Owner requiring control of design to meet specific design and construction constraints and/or standards (such as aesthetics) weighed in favor of DBB. - The goal of WSDOT maintaining control of specific project elements (such as significant ROW or environmental impacts) weighs in favor of DBB. - The goal of WSDOT maintaining control of community engagement through design in a manner that influences outcomes weighs in favor of DBB.

-Function/Innovation:

-- The goal to minimize maintenance and operations costs (assuming that they are not part of a design-build contract) weighs in favor of DBB. - The goal of maximizing capacity and mobility of improvements weighs in favor of DB. - The goal to minimize impacts to the public and/or local businesses during construction weighs in favor of DB. - The goal of incorporating opportunities for innovation and efficiencies to meet specific requirements weighs in favor of DB - o The goal of minimizing project permanent area impact (footprint) weighs in favor of DB. - o The goal to provide improved accessibility for multi-modal users weighs in favor of DB.
+- Schedule: - The goal of meeting a specific completion date of 2030 weighed in favor of DB. - The goal of timely and effective engagement with the community prior to final design weighed in favor of DBB. - The goal of resource availability weighed in favor of DB. - Cost/Funding - The goal of minimizing project cost without impacting expected community outcomes weighed in favor of DBB. - The goal of completing the project on budget was tied between DB and DBB. - The goal of meeting third party (Avista, City of Spokane) requirements with possible impacts in design and construction weighed in favor of DBB. - The goal of obligating the funds sooner weighed in favor of DB. - Standards: - The goal of meeting or exceeding project quality/scope requirements utilizing opportunities for innovation weighed in favor of DB. - The goal of the Owner requiring control of design to meet specific design and construction constraints and/or standards (such as aesthetics) weighed in favor of DBB. - The goal of WSDOT maintaining control of specific project elements (such as significant ROW or environmental impacts) weighs in favor of DBB. - The goal of WSDOT maintaining control of community engagement through design in a manner that influences outcomes weighs in favor of DBB. - Function/Innovation: - The goal to minimize maintenance and operations costs (assuming that they are not part of a DB contract) weighs in favor of DBB. - The goal of maximizing capacity and mobility of improvements weighs in favor of DB. - The goal to minimize impacts to the public and/or local businesses during construction weighs in favor of DB. - The goal of incorporating opportunities for innovation and efficiencies to meet specific requirements weighs in favor of DB. - The goal of minimizing project permanent area impact (footprint) weighs in favor of DB. - The goal to provide improved accessibility for multi-modal users weighs in favor of DB.

 4.3.
-CPARB Review of Delivery Method Selection for North Spokane Corridor I-90 Connection Projects from the Task Force was not unanimous.
+CPARB Review of Delivery Method Selection for North Spokane Corridor I-90 Connection Projects

+The Task Force reviewed the information from WSDOT and asked a number of questions during the meetings.
+The majority of the Task Force determined that DBB is the correct delivery method for this project.
+CPARB has accepted this determination.
+The determination from the Task Force was not unanimous.
 Seven members of the Task Force voted in favor of the determination, and two voted against.
 The rationale for the votes was stated in the meeting as follows:

-The WSDOT PDM Review Task Force reviewed the information from WSDOT and asked a number of questions during the meetings.
-The majority of the Task Force determined that design-bid-build is the correct delivery method for this project.
-CPARB has accepted this determination.
-The determination